-The Poetry Book Society Choice for Summer 2018
+The Poetry Book Society Summer 2018 Choice

-For Capildeo answers formed at their own pace, while waiting for lambing at a friend’s farm, on a tour with poets around the Ashmolean Museum in Oxford, criss-crossing the British Isles with the `Out of Bounds' poetry project; or hearing of Africa and the Romans in Scotland, of Guyana and Shakespeare, while standing over-the-boots deep in a freezing sea off the coast of Wales.
+For Capildeo answers formed at their own pace, while waiting for lambing at a friend’s farm; exploring the Ashmolean Museum in Oxford; criss-crossing the British Isles with the Out of Bounds poetry project; or hearing of Africa and the Romans in Scotland, of Guyana and Shakespeare, while standing over-the-boots deep in a freezing sea off the coast of Wales.

-Awards won by Vahni Capildeo Winner, 2018 Poetry Book Society Summer Choice (Venus as a Bear) Short-listed, 2016 T.S.
+Awards won by Vahni Capildeo Short-listed, 2018 The Forward Prize for Best Collection (Venus as a Bear) Winner, 2018 Poetry Book Society Summer Choice (Venus as a Bear) Short-listed, 2016 T.S.
 Eliot Prize (Measures of Expatriation) Winner, 2016 Poetry Book Society Choice (Measures of Expatriation) Winner, 2016 Forward Prize for Best Collection

 (Measures of Expatriation)